abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 ### Spread with Object

-When working with objects, spread can be used to shallow copy and update objects.
+When working with objects, the spread can be used to shallow copy and update objects.

 ```js
 // Copying object with Object.Assign();